-Course Materials: Bangsund on the Personal Property Security Act: The CCPPSL Model (Thomson Reuters, 2021).
+Course Materials: There is no assigned text.
+However, students might find texts such as Personal Property Security Law (3rd) by Cuming, Walsh and Wood (Irwin Law, 2023), and Bangsund on the Personal Property Security Act: The CCPPSL Model (Thomson Reuters, 2021), very helpful.
 The course materials for Unit G will posted on the course website in electronic format.

 Teaching and Assessment: The instructor will use various pedagogical techniques.
 Most areas are covered by lectures, then through examination of the law through its application to factual scenarios (i.e. problem sets).
 Student performance is assessed through a final open book examination.
-Five students may elect to write a research paper for 30% of the final grade in the course.
-Students electing to complete a minor paper must state their intention within the first month of the term and have the nature and topic of the paper approved by the instructor.
-These students are required to write the entire final examination for the remainder of their final grade.
-Students not electing to write a minor paper will write the final open book examination for 100% of their final grade.